WEC-Sim/MoorDyn/README.md

 then you have a mismatch between the MoorDyn compiled architecture and your system architecture.
 To resolve this, double check you copied and renamed the `.dylib` corrsponding to your system into the `WEC-Sim/source/functions/moorDyn` folder.

 If that doesnt work, you should compile the code from source following the steps in the [documentation](https://moordyn.readthedocs.io/en/latest/).
 MoorDyn will automatically build with the right architecture for your system.
-Once you have your local MoorDyn library and source code, replace `MoorDyn.h`, `MoorDynAPI.h`, and `libmoordyn.dylib` from this repo with your local copy.
+Once you have your local MoorDyn library and source code, replace `MoorDyn2.h` (and other linked .h files), `MoorDynAPI.h`, and `libmoordyn.dylib` from this repo with your local copy.
 The `.h` files can be found in `MoorDyn/source/`, and the library files can be found in `MoorDyn/build/source/`.

 Note: to force MoorDyn to compile for a different architecture, add the `-DCMAKE_OSX_ARCHITECTURES=<insert architecture>` to your cmake call.